tpierrain/Diverse/README.md

  __Fortunately, Diverse is extensible.__ You will be able to add any specific method you want.

- ## How to extend Diverse with your own methods
+ ## How to extend Diverse with your own Fuzzing methods

+ Easy, all you have to do is to add your own .NET extension methods onto the *'IFuzz'* interface.

+  - This will automatically add your method to any Fuzzer instance

+  - This will allow your extending methods to have access to the Random of the Fuzzer

+    - And thus, to compose with any other existing Fuzzing function!

+#### Example of method extension for IFuzz

   ```csharp